MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

            >[!Note]
            >Ensure to associate a NAT gateway with a chosen subnet.
 The presence of a NAT gateway is necessary for the SCOM Managed Instance (preview) to retrieve the components required for both installation and auto upgrade scenarios.
     - **SCOM managed instance interface**:
         - **Static IP**: Enter the static IP for the load balancer.
 This IP should be in the selected subnet range for SCOM Managed Instance (preview).
-The IP must be in the IPv4 format and needs to be created in your routing table.
+Ensure that the IP is in the IPv4 format, and create it in your routing table.
         - **DNS name**: Enter the DNS name that you attached to the static IP from the preceding step.
 The DNS name will be mapped to the Static IP that is defined above.
     - **gMSA details**:
         - **Computer group name**: Enter the name of the computer group that you create after creation of the gMSA account.